Archiving

 To consider

-Specific rules for medicinal products or medical devices
+Specific rules for medicinal products and medical devices

-There are specific rules to attend to conducting clinical studies on medicinal products or clinical investigations of medical devices.
+There are specific rules to follow when it comes to clinical trials of medicinal products and clinical investigations of medical devices.

-The research documents that clinical investigators and sponsors are obliged to draw up and store before and during a clinical trial on medicinal products shall be archived according to different rules depending on whether the review application has been submitted according to the old regulations or according to the new EU regulation 536/2014.
+The research documents that the investigator and sponsor are required to prepare and store before and during a clinical trial of medicinal products must be archived according to different rules.
+This depends on whether the trial application was submitted under the previous regulatory framework and completed before January 31, 2025, or according to the new EU Regulation EU 536/2014.

-For clinical trials on medicinal products conducted in accordance with national legislation and EU Directive 2001/20/EC
+Clinical trials of medicinal products completed before January 31, 2025, and performed in accordance with national legislation and EU Directive 2001/20/EG

-According to the old regulations, research documents must be archived for ten years after the study has ended and the final report has been drawn up.
-If the clinical study is part of a marketing application, the documents shall be archived for longer than ten years.
-The sponsor and clinical investigator may also agree that the documents shall be archived for longer than ten years.
+Shall be archived for 10 years after the trial has ended and the final report has been prepared.
+If the clinical trial is part of a marketing authorization application, documents must be archived for longer than 10 years.
+The sponsor and investigator may also agree to archive the documents for more than 10 years.

 Medical devices in the EU are divided into two regulatory categories, each following different regulations.
 For medical devices, the EU Regulation on Medical Devices (MDR) applies.
 New regulations came into effect within the EU from May 26, 2021, and additional regulations apply in Sweden from July 15, 2021.